Wild Cherries: Intro to Herbal Medicine 108-Hour Immersion

 Connect with the juiciness of the plant world!

-Our 2023 Intro to Herbal Medicine is a three-season, 125-hour weekend herbal intensive exploring health, resilience and the plant world.
-The program incorporates medicine making and herbal knowledge with botany and field work, all based on a foundation of social justice and decolonization.
+Our 2026 Intro to Herbal Medicine is a three-season, 108-hour weekend herbal intensive exploring health, resilience and the plant world.
+The program involves hands-on learning about medicine making, herbal knowledge and botany, to deepen our experience in the world and support resistance to systems of oppression.

 Identifying plants with a loupe and field guide, on a sunny day at the MLK garden.